NicholasMarshall1/SOC-Analyst-Portfolio/01-Live-SOC-Monitoring/triage-log.md

 * The failed attempts targeted multiple usernames, including admin and LetsDefend.
 * A successful RDP logon (Event ID 4624, Logon Type 10) occurred shortly after the failed attempts from the same source IP.

+**Analysis:**

+* The trigger reason states that EDR-Freeze executed after suspicious PowerShell activity.
+* The network activity occurred during the same time-frame as the repeated PowerShell command executions, including connections to mulitple external IP addresses.
+* A successful RDP logon (Event ID 4624, Logon Type 10) occurred shortly after the failed attempts from the same source IP.

 **Classification:** True Positive - Malicious

 **Action Taken:** Recommended isolating the WS-Prod-02 endpoint, blocking the source IP 212.8.243.56, resetting the affected user credentials, and escalating the incident for further investigation.

 **Time to Triage:** 34 minutes

 ---